-Click on the links below for more information. (can be stated better.
-Also, these will be listed in a side menu)
+Click on the links below for more information.

 The School of Drama investigates the art of theatre and performance – its practice, history, meaning – and fosters a spirit of inquiry by providing artists and scholars with tools for critical and inventive thinking and opportunities for practical application.